A Designer’s guide to creating fun and immersive eLearning platforms

-We want our learners to revisit our course repeatedly like a habit, and micro-interactions can help form these habits.
+We want learners to revisit the course repeatedly like a habit, and micro-interactions can help form these habits.
 This can be done by keeping the learners engaged, using animations, focusing on their emotions, and keeping the design predictable.

 Mobile-friendly designs provide flexibility to learners and should be kept in mind when designing the interface.
 Learning should not stop when users turn their computers off.
-A responsive design helps the learner learn without disrupting the flow and consistency and keeps momentum, hence proving to be more user-friendly.
+A responsive design helps learners learn without disrupting the flow and consistency and keeps momentum, hence proving to be more user-friendly.

-eLearning has the potential to change the way we perceive knowledge transfer and a good design can dramatically improve the learning experience as long as we keep the users in mind.
+eLearning has the potential to change the way we perceive knowledge transfer and a good design can dramatically improve the learning experience, given we keep the users in mind.